r-pina/arduino-glove-sensor/README.md

 # arduino-glove-sensor
 Assistive obstacle detection system designed to help visually impaired users detect nearby obstacles using ultrasonic sensors and audio feedback.

+## Purpose
+This project explores assistive technology for visually impaired individuals by providing simple audio feedback when obstacles are detected.
+The goal was to create a wearable prototype that improves spatial awareness using low-cost sensors.

 ## Features
 - Detects objects in front, left, and right directions
 - Activates a buzzer when obstacles are detected